-- 5.1 This statement has examined the planning background of the site and the relevant national and local planning policy framework in respect of the proposals. - 5.2 The proposed conversion works would be in accordance with policies in both the NPPF and the Cherwell Development Plan and would create well-designed, attractive dwellings and secure the long-term viability of the site whilst retaining the important contribution that it makes to the conservation area and prominent location within the village. - 5.3 In consideration of other matters including heritage, residential amenity, highways and ecology there are no reasons why the development should not proceed. - It has been demonstrated that there is no conflict with relevant planning policy and the Council is therefore respectfully requested to approve the application.
+- 5.1 This statement has examined the planning background of the site and the relevant national and local planning policy framework in respect of the proposals. - 5.2 The proposed scheme has successfully overcome the previous reasons for refusal for the scheme for two dwellings. - 5.3 The proposed conversion works would be in accordance with policies in both the NPPF and the Cherwell Development Plan and would create a well-designed, attractive dwelling and secure the long-term viability of the site whilst recognising the important contribution that it makes to the conservation area and its prominent location within the village. - In consideration of other matters including residential amenity, highways and ecology there are no reasons why the development should not proceed. - It has been demonstrated that there is no conflict with relevant planning policy and the Council is therefore respectfully requested to approve the application.